 The reality may be far away from expectation!!!
 Throughput may not be a good indicator of access point performance when the application is VoIP.

-Let’s see what’s so special with VoIP!
+Let’s see what’s so special about VoIP!

 Voice over Internet Protocol (VoIP) is a technology that allows you to make voice/telephone calls using a broadband Internet connection instead of a regular phone line, which has been the method used for the last hundred years or so.